nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 {% include copy-notice description="Save the `id` of the Request so that you can refer to it in the next step." %}

 All details on how to send a Request via a Message and how to receive it in general can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

+## Accept the Request

+After the Sender has sent the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) to the Recipient and the Recipient has received this Request, the Recipient can accept it to get all or some of the Sender's shared Attributes.
+To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the ID of the received Request.
+Also, you need to decide and specify for every [ShareAttributeRequestItem]({% link _docs_integrate/share-own-attribute-to-peer.md %}#description-of-shareattributerequestitem) contained in the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes), whether you want to accept or reject it.

+If the Recipient does not want to get any of the Sender's shared Attributes and therefore does not want to accept the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) of the Sender, it can reject it as a whole too.
+For this, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
+{: .notice--info}

+In the next subsections, we will describe the process of accepting a [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes).
+The following diagram provides an overview for this process.

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/b79abea1-1062-4f0d-8929-85dd4d728a59" id="7SfSSvpj.eT3"></iframe></div>